robbe-dc/Basalt/docs/ASSEMBLY.md

 ![Assembly image](images/assembly4.png)

-Insert the extrusion insert number 3 on the motherboard side side and the PSU bottom on top,
+Insert the extrusion insert number 3 on the motherboard side and then the PSU bottom on top.

 ![Assembly image](images/assembly5.png)

-Insert number 4 boes on the GPU side and the motherboard bottom back should rest on the PSU top part and the extrusion insert.
+Insert number 4 goes on the GPU side and the motherboard bottom back should rest on the PSU top part and the extrusion insert.

 ![Assembly image](images/assembly6.png)